 In November 2016, the Australian Bankers' Association (ABA) published an industry guideline on financial abuse and family and domestic violence policies.
-While not all financial firms are ABA members, we consider that this guideline reflects good industry practice.
-In particular, it is important that financial firm staff are appropriately trained to understand family violence and financial abuse, and can recognise and respond appropriately to the warning signs of family violence, particularly at the time of lending.
+While not all FSPs are ABA members, we consider that this guideline reflects good industry practice.
+In particular, it is important that FSP staff are appropriately trained to understand family violence and financial abuse, and can recognise and respond appropriately to the warning signs of family violence, particularly at the time of lending.